LJMartinez07/pos-application-java/README.md

 </ul>

-My aim was to avoid apply good practices in the Java ecosystem.
+My aim in this project was apply good practices in the Java ecosystem.